 - Symphonized NRG: These used to be our best all-around pick.
 Their wooden design is eye-catching and the sound is good for a bargain pair of buds.

-- HiFiMan RE-400: For $42, you get two 8.5mm titanium drivers, ergonomically fitted earbuds, plenty of ear tips, and a zipper carrying case.
+- HiFiMan RE-400: For around $40, you get two 8.5mm titanium drivers, ergonomically fitted earbuds, plenty of ear tips, and a zipper carrying case.
+HiFiMan is one of the most trusted brands in audio and these entry-level earbuds are a good entry point for anyone who wants to step it up from the ‘buds that came with their phones.

 - Sony MDRXB50AP Extra Bass: These earbuds sport a large housing and, like the company’s other “Extra Bass” products, these place a great deal of emphasis on the low-end.
 Unfortunately, the designers omitted any sort of control module.